freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 880.1

-Hmm, I wonder what that third one is.
+I wonder what that third one is.
 It says "characters_character_id_seq".
 Ahh, I think I have a clue.
 View the details of the `characters` table.

 #### HINTS